vanbasten23/transformers/SPMD_USER_GUIDE.md

-# User Guide: Running HuggingFace LLaMA 2 Training on v4 and v5e
+# User Guide: Running HuggingFace Llama 2 Training on v4 and v5e

 This user guide provides a concise overview of the essential steps required to run HuggingFace (HF) Llama 2 training on both v4 and v5e.
 It first demonstrates how to do so on barebone TPU VMs, and then shares a Dockerfile for those who would prefer to run it in a container.